elastic/elasticsearch-groovy/README.md

 JVM Warning
 -----------

-Both Elasticsearch and the Elasticsearch Groovy Client require Java 7.
-In addition, the Groovy Client is compiled with `indy` support enabled, which means that it theoretically could cause issues if you are running with Java 7u22 to 7u55 due to a bug in the JVM related to `invokedynamic`.
+Both Elasticsearch and the Elasticsearch Groovy client require Java 7.
+In addition, the Groovy client is compiled with `indy` support enabled, which means that it theoretically could cause issues if you are running with Java 7u22 to 7u55 due to a bug in the JVM related to `invokedynamic`.
 This is [reported directly from the Groovy developers](http://groovy.codehaus.org/InvokeDynamic+support) and it is strongly suggested that you run Java 7u60 or later.